swirlai/swirl-search/README.md

 </div>

-Swirl is open-source software that uses AI to simultaneously search multiple content and data sources, returning AI ranked results.
-The outcomes can be utilized to educate Generative AI, enabling you to get answers based on your data.
+Swirl is open source software that simultaneously searches multiple content sources and returns AI ranked results.
+Prompt your choice of Generative AI using the top N results to get answers incorporating your own data.

 Swirl can connect to: